timescale/docs/getting-started/queries.md

 name:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`
-SELECT time_bucket('1 day', time) AS bucket,
+SELECT time_bucket('1 hour', time) AS bucket,
 `} />

 Then, you can add the query in the same way as you used before:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`
+    first(price,time),
-    symbol, first(price,time), last(price, time)
+    last(price, time)
 FROM stocks_real_time srt
 WHERE time > now() - INTERVAL '4 days'
 `} />

-Finally, organize the results with `GROUP BY` and `ORDER BY`, like this:
+Finally, organize the results by time bucket, using the `GROUP BY` statement, like this:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`
-GROUP BY symbol
+GROUP BY bucket
-ORDER BY symbol
 `} />

 For more information about time bucketing, see the [time bucket section][time-buckets].